 Transition metals, by definition, are elements that possess partially filled d orbitals in their common oxidation states.
 This characteristic allows them to exhibit variable valency, form colorful compounds, and act as catalysts in numerous chemical reactions.
 The lanthanides and actinides, however, primarily fill their f orbitals.
 This difference raises a fundamental question about whether they fit the traditional definition of transition metals.

 The periodic table organizes elements based on their electron configurations, with transition metals occupying the d-block and lanthanides and actinides residing in the f-block.
-The unique electronic structures of lanthanides and actinides lead to distinct chemical properties that sometimes overlap with and sometimes diverge from those of the d-block transition metals.
-And the position of these elements in the f-block stems from the filling of their f orbitals, which occurs after the filling of the s and d orbitals of preceding periods.
-This ambiguity forms the crux of the debate regarding their classification Turns out it matters..
+Worth adding: the position of these elements in the f-block stems from the filling of their f orbitals, which occurs after the filling of the s and d orbitals of preceding periods.
+Think about it: the unique electronic structures of lanthanides and actinides lead to distinct chemical properties that sometimes overlap with and sometimes diverge from those of the d-block transition metals.
+This ambiguity forms the crux of the debate regarding their classification.

 Comprehensive Overview